 Community MusicWorks seeks a volunteer to assist with IT support on an as-needed basis.
-We operate in a primarily Mac environment with a few PC laptops.
-An ideal volunteer would be a Mac user, comfortable with Apple hardware/software and capable of helping staff members with basic PC issues (installing printer drivers, connecting to a wireless network).
+We operate in a primarily Mac environment.
+An ideal volunteer would be a Mac user, comfortable with Apple hardware/software and capable of helping staff members with basic issues (installing printer drivers, connecting to a wireless network).
 With our increasingly busy network, a volunteer familiar with networking complexity would be a real asset.
 Interested individuals should contact Liz Cox at email@example.com.

 Community MusicWorks seeks several volunteers to assist with publicizing Community MusicWorks events throughout Providence via flyer distribution and putting up posters around town in businesses and community centers.
 Interested individuals should have their own transportation and contact Liz Cox at firstname.lastname@example.org.

 Can you teach the basics of violin, viola, or cello?

 Would you like to make a difference in the life of a child in Providence’s West End or South Side?